 While every internship experience is unique, you should be prepared to do substantive, demanding work no matter where you are placed.
 You should be prepared to represent not only yourself, but the John Glenn College of Public Affairs and The Ohio State University as a whole.
 This means following all workplace rules and giving your best efforts to complete any tasks assigned to you no matter what they are.

-Students can withdraw from the program without penalty up until two weeks prior to the start of the semester in question.
-The student must notify all program staff of his/her decision not to participate, as well as inform any internship contacts or prospective internship coordinators about the decision.
-If a student drops out of the program less than two weeks prior to the first day of the program, he/she will be responsible for paying the full housing cost for the term.
+Students can withdraw from the program without penalty up to 30 days prior to the designated move-in date of their WAIP semester.
+The student must notify all program staff in writing of his/her decision not to participate, as well as inform contacts and internship coordinators about the decision.
+Note- the email to the internship site about the decision to withdraw must be approved by program staff.
+If a student drops out of the program less than 30 days prior to the designated move-in date for the semester in question, he/she will be responsible for paying the full housing cost for the term.
 Fees will be automatically assessed to the student’s statement of account.
 Exceptions may be granted on a case-by-case basis.

 Students participate in a course on policy making and public service in the Washington community and develop a policy paper which serves as a capstone to the Program.
 Each student will write a research paper exploring a particular aspect of public policy that is drawn from his/her intellectual interests, academic preparation, and ideas and experiences gleaned from the Washington field placement.